raspberrypilearning/silly-reminder/en/step_1.md

 You can upgrade your project to make it more engaging by doing the following:

 + Add more silly poses so you can have a wider range to choose from.
-+ Randomise the pose that gets selected afer the timer counts down
++ Randomise the pose that gets selected after the timer reaches 0
 + Add other input gestures such as shake and on logo press.